Why Do People Run Turkey Trots?

 Is it ok to walk in a Turkey Trot?

-Of course, it is okay to walk in a Turkey Trot!
+It is DEFINITELY okay to walk in a Turkey Trot!
 Turkey Trots are ALL about moving your body and celebrating good health.
 For many, a Turkey Trot is just the beginning of their running journey.

 In fact, it is completely fine to walk the entire distance of a Turkey Trot.
 It doesn’t matter how long it takes you to get to the finish line of a Turkey Trot.
 It just matters that you have fun and get there!